Introduction to product roadmaps: meaning, importance, benefits, and types.

 It involves the product’s goals and vision.
-The goals help to formulate what you want the product to achieve in the next defined period and the vision articulates the problem you want to solve.
+Goals are the descriptions of the desired results that a successful product can bring, and the vision is the problem you want to solve.

 2. Establish cross-functional work

 Scrum or Kanban product road maps require constant collaboration between the organization and clients and between the company and developers.
-Preparing the product roadmap also requires the efforts of such teams as design, testing, marketing, and sales.
+Preparing the product roadmap also requires the efforts of design, testing, marketing, and sales teams.

 3. Link strategic themes and user stories

 The vision, goals, and initiatives allow PMs to decompose large themes of work into features.
-It helps developers to break down features into technical requirements, estimate the scope and organize them into sprints.
+It helps developers to break down features into technical requirements, estimate the scope and organize work by sprints.

 4. Release new customer experiences

 Agile releases deliver an increment of product value to clients.
-This delivers a new customer experience, not just shipping code and includes cross-functional work (that differs it from a sprint or iteration).
-Releases also share visibility into dependencies across the work and teams.
+This delivers a new customer experience, compared to single code, and includes cross-functional work.
+Releases also share visibility into dependencies across tasks and teams.

 5. Work with customers ideas